-Skilled Counsel On Marital Agreements
+Skilled Counsel On Postnuptial Property Agreements

 There are varying ways soon to be ex-spouses can choose to resolve their financial issues upon divorce.
 Some choose to file a claim for “equitable distribution” with the court, and seek the court’s assistance in resolving their issues.
 Others choose to sign a “property settlement agreement,” otherwise referred to as a “marriage settlement agreement,” and file it with the court so they can make sure to enforce their property and other financial rights easily should a dispute occur.
-Still others decide to write up their own agreement outside of court.
+Still, others decide to write up their own agreement outside of court.

-Understanding Your Financial Rights
+Understanding Your Financial Rights After A Divorce

 Understanding your financial rights during and after a divorce requires competent legal representation.
-Word choice in an agreement, as well as the presence or absence of certain provisions can make all the difference in enforcing the agreement, understanding the agreement or even your ability to purchase a house after your divorce.
+Word choice in an agreement, as well as the presence or absence of certain provisions, can make all the difference in enforcing the agreement, understanding the agreement or even your ability to purchase a house after your divorce.
 If an agreement is not drafted correctly, your credit score could remain low, you could be losing significant monies to which you are entitled or you could even be setting yourself up for years of litigation surrounding the agreement.